AlefeChorna/cooperleite_api/README.md

 // start postgres
 docker start postgres

-// run migrations (create da database before) yarn typeorm migration:run
+// run migrations (create the database before) yarn typeorm migration:run

 // if you don't have mongodb installed, type the next command to install with docker: